-In the light of new Government guidance all ESS face to face events and workshops are cancelled until further notice.
+In the light of Government guidance all ESS face to face events and workshops are cancelled until further notice.
 We are delivering our workshops and events remotely via video conferencing.

 ESS runs workshops specifically designed for the third sector.